 - For the most part, teens believe their parents are engaging in distracted driving on a regular basis, and this belief affected their driving behaviors whether or not it was actually true.

 Parents Underestimate Teens Cell Phone Use While Driving

 Another major finding from the study is that parents often underestimate whether or not their teen texts while driving.
 More than a quarter of teens (26 percent) read or send a text message at least once every time they drive, although only 1 percent of their parents said their teen texted while driving.
-The Portland Maine Car Accident Attorneys at Hardy, Wolf and Downing want you to remember your teen isn’t immune to the dangers of texting and driving.
+The car accident attorneys at Hardy, Wolf and Downing want you to remember your teen isn’t immune to the dangers of texting and driving.
 Don’t assume your child is a perfectly safe driver.
 Take the time to educate them about the dangers of texting while driving, and you may save their life.